GrinonBarrett/Taksidos/Kzugar.md

 **Unarmed Attacks**;

  • Strike Mind: The kzugar may reach out to a foe within 4 yards to inflict a ranged psychic, fire, or electric attack.
-AN electric attack inflicted this way treats a critical hit like that of a fire attack or psychic attack, the kzugar's choice.
+An electric attack inflicted this way treats a critical hit like that of a fire attack or psychic attack, the kzugar's choice.

 ---------------------